Petition to coca-cola, AB Inbev, Kia, Hyundai, McDonald's, Adidas, Gianni İnfantino, Visa

-Petition to Ban Ki-moon (Secretary-General of the United Nations), Economic Community of West African States, African Union, Barack Obama, United Nations, Mrs. Ellen Johnson-Sirleaf (Chairman of ECOWAS)
+Petition to Economic Community of West African States, African Union, United Nations, Mrs. Ellen Johnson-Sirleaf (Chairman of ECOWAS)

 End Slavery and Human Trafficking Now